lingduoduo/LLMOps/study-template/phoenix/phase3.md

   b) For example, Uber leverages Arize, which typically builds all technology in-house.
 It is a complicated effort which encouraged them to see outside support
   c) Even if using Phoenix as a baseline, the services and infrastructure that would have to be built around it for production use cases would take many engineers across many disciplines (ranging from infra, database, front-end etc.)
   d) With Sharon's team's resources they are still opting to buy over build.
 It might be useful to discuss with her how she is thinking about it.

+ Scalability: Phoenix is designed primarily for proof-of-concepts and early development cycles rather than scale, whereas Arize AI AX is built to support enterprise-level scalability for lyric policy generation and evaluation data, RAG systems, and agent calls (see Arize DB blog).

+Security & Compliance: Arize AX is purpose-built for the complex compliance requirements enterprises face, including HIPAA, SOC 2 Type II, ISO 27001, and GDPR.
+In addition to robust RBAC, it supports fine-grained access controls often required in enterprise deployments.
+Documentation is available, and trust.arize.com provides full details on certifications, penetration tests, and security posture.

+Community & Support: Phoenix is limited to community support, while Arize AX provides direct access to AI engineers such as Jeff Peng and Hakan Tekgul on a weekly basis.
+These engineers assist with best practices, onboarding, training, configuration, and other aspects of enterprise support, ensuring smoother adoption and faster issue resolution.

+Deployment Model: Sharon is pursuing a VPC deployment of Arize AX within ADP’s cloud infrastructure, with separate Development, Test, and Production environments.
+This managed cloud approach reduces maintenance overhead while supporting enterprise compliance and data control requirements, unlike a self-hosted open-source model.

+Cost-Benefit Analysis: Building a comparable system in-house would require a rare combination of infrastructure, front-end engineering, database, and AI expertise across many engineers.
+Arize AI AX, supported by ~130 dedicated engineers, provides a level of scalability and reliability that is difficult to replicate internally.
+Even companies like Uber, which typically build technology in-house, have opted to leverage Arize due to the complexity.
+While Phoenix could serve as a baseline, the services and infrastructure required to make it production-ready would be extensive.
+Sharon’s team, despite strong technical resources, has opted to buy over build—a perspective that could be useful to explore further in discussion.